-Lightly blushed white flowers, given a starry look by narrow petals, are followed by deep-red, sometimes orange-tintedfruits that persist for months on the tree and make unusually good jelly.
+Lightly blushed white flowers, given a starry look by narrow petals, are followed by deep-red, sometimes orange-tinted crab apple fruits that persist for months on the tree and make unusually good crab apple jelly.
 Height 5m.

 Scarlet flower buds fade to pink before opening in a flurry of unusually large, white flowers.
 These mature to yellowish-orange fruits with a red flush that last well into winter.
 Originally marketed as a patio crab apple, capitalising on its upright habit, it is now appreciated as a fine all rounder.
 Height 7m.

 White flowers are followed by slightly pointed, golden-yellow fruits that last well into winter.
-Trees are more balanced in shape than similar ‘Golden Hornet’ and more resistant to scab.
+These crab apple trees are more balanced in shape than similar ‘Golden Hornet’ and more resistant to scab.
 Height 4m.

 Often sold as ‘Admiration’, its upright habit is valuable in small spaces.
 Deep, carmine-pink buds open to clusters of pure-white flowers followed by pinkish-red fruits.
 An excellent pollinator.
 Height 5.5m.

 Pink flower buds fade to blush before opening white.
 The scented flowers are followed by amber fruits that deepen to orange.
-Also benefits from yellow autumn foliage colour and exceptional disease resistance.
+This crab apple also benefits from yellow autumn foliage colour and exceptional disease resistance.
 Height 6m.